 Note that subsection (a) gives the court discretion ("may") to award specific performance if the parties have so agreed.
 Thus, the court might decline to make the award where the remedy is burdensome to administer.
 Further, the assumption is that a court will condition the specific performance decree upon full performance by the aggrieved party.
 Thus, a seller cannot obtain specific performance of the buyer's agreement to pay the price in the future unless the seller tenders goods that conform to the contract.
-See 2-822.
+See §2-722.

 On the other hand, concern was expressed that under an agreed specific performance remedy a buyer, particularly a consumer buyer, could be forced to take and pay for goods that it did not need or want.
-This result is inconsistent with the policy expressed in §2-822(a)(3) that unless resale is not reasonably available the seller cannot recover the price of identified goods that the buyer has not accepted.
+This result is inconsistent with the policy expressed in §2-722(a)(3) that unless resale is not reasonably available the seller cannot recover the price of identified goods that the buyer has not accepted.
 In these cases, the court "may, at its discretion," deny the remedy.
-The underlined language in subsection (a) was agreed to by the Drafting Committee at the September, 1996 meeting.